The Free Plus Shipping model is a popular and profitable funnel type where you offer the front-end product for free, and collect the shipping costs.

 Notice the bump is a beneficial product in this case because it’s post-mask care, so it complements the main item pretty well.

-We have another example of order bump, which is ‘more of what you’re buying’ type offer.
+We have another example of an order bump, which is the ‘more of what you’re buying’ type offer.

 It makes for an excellent order bump.
 You can add some more units to their order and charge additionally for it.

 Include the additional shipping charges in the final price of the deal.